English - Teaching & Learning

 At Dundonald we enrich the reading curriculum through an annual book week, library visits, Wimbledon BookFest and visiting authors (including remote visits).
 Reading widely for pleasure and information is promoted throughout the whole curriculum.
 We encourage children to:

-• Read easily and fluently with increased confidence and undertsanding
+- Read easily and fluently with increased confidence and undertsanding

-• Experience a range of genres
+- Experience a range of genres

 Reading practice sessions![]()

-Children across Reception, Year 1 and Year 2 apply their phonics knowledge by using fully matched decodable Collins Little Wandle Letters and Sounds Revised books.
+Children in Reception, Year 1 and Year 2 apply their phonics knowledge by using fully matched decodable Collins Little Wandle Letters and Sounds Revised books.
 Once the children have a secure understanding and are ready to progress from these fully decodable books, they will begin reading Collins Big Cat books.
-These sessions
+These sessions are taught by a fully trained adult to small groups of approximately six children, are 15/20 minutes long and happen either twice (in Recption and Year 2) or three times (in Year 1) a week.

-Each reading practice session has a clear focus, so that the demands pf the session do not overload the chiuldren's working memory.
+Each reading practice session has a clear focus, so that the demands pf the session do not overload the children's working memory.
 The reading practice sessions have been designed to focus on three key reading skills:

-The children then take the same book home the following week to ensure success is shared with their families.
 In Reception these sessions start in week 4.
 Children who are not yet decoding have daily additional blending practice in small groups, so that they quickly learn to blend and can begin to read books.

 Home Reading